ylseanna/QuakeView/README.md

 QuakeView is an open-source program written in react/next.js, with a python back-end and runs in an electron wrapper.

-Binaries and how-to-guides can be found in the Github releases on this page or in the [documentation](https://quakeview.readthedocs.io/).
+Binaries and how-to-guides are available in the [documentation](https://quakeview.readthedocs.io/), or, for just the binaries, in the releases on this page.
 ## Features

 - Importing of arbitrary `.csv` catalogs, with in-program import and filtering controls